DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - The instructional approach of having the student watch without participating if they lack a hosting service can create a UX bias and a sense of incomplete learning.

 ---

+#### QUIZ - validating video lesson knowledge

+### Course Step Number: 577

+### Date Researched: 2025-08-25

+##### Key Concepts / Summary

+This quiz validated the understanding of two key concepts from the preceding video lesson: the role of the `public_ftp` folder and the purpose of "FTP over TLS" in providing a secure connection.

+##### Insights from Chat Discussion summary

+- The learner successfully passed the quiz by correctly identifying that the `public_ftp` folder stores anonymously uploaded files and that "FTP over TLS" is used for secure data transmission.

+---